Conversion costs include all direct or indirect production costs incurred on activities that convert raw material to finished goods.

-The term conversion cost is typically used in cost of production report of process costing where the percentage of completion of partially manufactured units at the end of an accounting period is typically same for direct labor and factory overhead.
-In such cases, it is time saving to calculate equivalent units and unit costs by combining direct labor and factory overhead instead of doing separate calculations for the two and theses two costs are termed as conversion costs.
+The term conversion cost is typically used in cost of production report of process costing where the percentage of completion of partially manufactured units at the end of an accounting period is typically same for direct labor and manufacturing overheads.
+In such cases, it is time-saving to calculate equivalent units and unit costs by combining direct labor and manufacturing overheads instead of doing separate calculations for the two cost items.

 Conversion Costs = Direct Labor + Manufacturing Overheads